 Emily Dodd | Head of Collections Review, Imperial War Museum, London, UK

 On the Road to Nowhere and Other Collections Development Debacles

 Franz Klingender | Canadian Agriculture Museum, Ottawa, Canada

 Peter Davies, Cultural Policy Advisor to Canterbury City Council, has a long-standing interest in how strategy and policy can create a more sustainable museum sector.
 With an interest in disposals born from a growing understanding of the value of collections versus the cost of management, Peter is a museum professional with a decade of experience at both practical and strategic levels.

-This comprehensive volume is an indispensible resource for museum professionals grappling with deaccession issues and for museum and heritage studies students preparing to do so.
+This comprehensive volume is an indispensable resource for museum professionals grappling with deaccession issues and for museum and heritage studies students preparing to do so.
 Informed by diverse international perspectives on policy and practice, the essays offer frank analysis on a topic too long mired in media hype.
 Contributors scrutinize the complexities and contradictions of disposal to support museums in making ethically informed, transparent and participatory decisions about the long term sustainability of collections.
 The scholarship is certain to lead to more informed and productive conversations on responsible collections management.

 Janet Marstine, Lecturer and Programme Director, School of Museum Studies, University of Leicester